-After a short stint in a Community College where he majored in Music Theory, he found work as a roadie for Lynyrd Skynyrd who opened at the time for Mountain, and in ’72 when he became a full member as keyboardist.
+After a short stint in a Community College where he majored in Music Theory, he found work as a roadie for Lynyrd Skynyrd, who opened at the time for Mountain, and in ’72 he became a full band member as keyboardist.

 Here is the story: In 1972, Skynyrd played a show at the Bolles School prom.
 During a break, Powell sat down at a piano and launched into his piano-based version of Free Bird.
 Ronnie Van Zant, Lynyrd Skynyrd’s lead vocalist, astonished at his roadie’s hitherto secret ability, said ‘You mean to tell me, you’ve been playing the piano like that and you’ve been workin’ for us for a year….’.
 Billy replied, “Well, you know, I’ve been classically trained most of my life.’
 He was then told Skynyrd were looking for a keyboardist, and was offered that position.
 Things went from good to great, as life quickly became a dream come true for Powell and his bandmates, as they set about making album rock history.